saralaffin/MERN-front-end-of-Express-API/README.md

 To see the app, [click here](https://xenodochial-banach-8dcd17.netlify.com/).

+To see my back-end, [click here](https://peak-happiness-sal.herokuapp.com/), or checkout the [Github repo](https://github.com/saralaffin/express-CRUD-API)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It also implements the CSS framework [Bootstrap](https://getbootstrap.com/).